Robert Kaske: Awards and distinctions

 Kaske, Brown wrote, "received most of the awards and honors possible for a medieval scholar".
 These included two Guggenheim Fellowships, a grant and a fellowship from the National Endowment for the Humanities, a grant from the American Philosophical Society, a Senior Fellowship at the Southeastern Institute of Medieval and Renaissance Studies, a fellowship at Cornell's Society for the Humanities, and grants-in-aid and a fellowship from the American Council of Learned Societies.
 He served on the editorial and advisory boards of Speculum, The Chaucer Review, A Manual of the Writings in Middle English, and Traditio.
 In 1975, Kaske was appointed chief editor of the latter journal, and elected Councillor in the Medieval Academy of America; seven years later, he was elected a Fellow of the Academy.
 In 1986, a Festschrift was published in Kaske's honor.
-The work was titled Magister Regis: Studies in Honor of Robert Earl, playing off of the name of Kaske's Border Collie, Rex.
+The work was titled Magister Regis: Studies in Honor of Robert Earl Kaske, playing off of the name of Kaske's Border Collie, Rex.

 Personal life

 Kaske and his first wife had a son, David Louis.
 But "the war left him little time for domesticity", Brown later wrote, and the marriage was over by 1958.
 That year Kaske married again, this time to Carol Vonckx, an English scholar who herself became a professor at Cornell.
-On 10 January 1966 they had a son, Richard James; at the time of his death, Kaske also had three grandchildren.
-He died of a brain tumor on 8 August 1989, at his Ithaca home on North Quarry Street.
-A funeral was held on 26 August, at Ithaca's Immaculate Conception Church, and a memorial service on 21 October at Sage Chapel, with contributions suggested to the university library's Dante-Petrarch or Icelandic collections.
+On January 10, 1966 they had a son, Richard James; at the time of his death, Kaske also had three grandchildren.
+He died of a brain tumor on August 8, 1989, at his Ithaca home on North Quarry Street.
+A funeral was held on August 26, at Ithaca's Immaculate Conception Church, and a memorial service on 21 October at Sage Chapel, with contributions suggested to the university library's Dante-Petrarch or Icelandic collections.